LOCUS SF FOUNDATION

 The Locus Science Fiction Foundation (LSFF) is a registered 501(c)3 nonprofit dedicated to the promotion and preservation of science fiction, fantasy, and horror.
 Its central activity is the publication of Locus, the Magazine of the Science Fiction & Fantasy Field, and its website Locus Online.
-LSFF is also responsible for the annual Locus Awards, first presented in 1971, to recognize excellence in science fiction and fantasy literature.
-In addition, the Foundation is responsible for preserving the Locus Collection, a large, historical library of speculative fiction materials.
+LSFF is also responsible for the annual Locus Awards, first presented in 1971, to recognize excellence in science fiction and fantasy literature, and is the steward of the R.A.
+Lafferty Literary Estate.
+In addition, the Foundation is responsible for preserving the Locus Collection, a large, historical library of speculative fiction materials housed at Duke University.

 About Locus Magazine

-Locus is the trade magazine for the science fiction, fantasy, and horror publishing fields.
-Established in 1968, the magazine features interviews with authors, reviews of new and upcoming books, industry news, an annual Recommended Reading list and survey of genre readers, as well as listings of new, in-print, and forthcoming science fiction, fantasy, and horror titles, and currently stands as the journal of record for the field.
+Locus is a review journal and the trade magazine for the science fiction, fantasy, and horror publishing fields.
+Established in 1968, the magazine features interviews with authors, reviews of new and upcoming books and short fiction, industry news, an annual Recommended Reading list and survey of genre readers, as well as listings of new, in-print, and forthcoming science fiction, fantasy, and horror titles, and currently stands as the journal of record for the field.
 In addition, our website Locus Online provides independent and magazine content and access to a variety of reference indexes and databases: resources that are used by librarians, bookbuyers, readers, scholars, publishers, collectors, researchers, and fans.
 Locus is published out of Oakland, California; Liza Groen Trombi is editor-in-chief.

 About the Locus Collection

 The LSFF intends to continue to support the publication of Locus into the forseeable future.
-Beyond that, the Foundation’s long-term goals are to establish a stable and sustainable annual budget to fully index the Locus Collection and make it available to qualified researchers, to digitize the entire run of the magazine, to fund ongoing indexing and database projects currently conducted by the magazine, to preserve our literary heritage through continued acquisition of literary rights, and to provide research residencies for writers and scholars with the goal of turning the collection into a private research library.
+Beyond that, the Foundation’s goals are to establish a stable and sustainable annual budget to fully index and digitize the entire run of the magazine, to fund ongoing indexing and database projects currently conducted by the magazine, to preserve our literary heritage through continued acquisition of literary rights, and to provide community education through a series of local writing master classes.